 J.D.’s rise from such harrowing circumstances to the incredible things he achieved later in his life is truly remarkable.
 The idea of writing a memoir wasn’t originally J.D.’s.
 Amy Chua, the bestselling author of the 2011 memoir ‘Battle Hymn of the Tiger Mother,’ who was one of his professors at Yale, suggested it to him.
 The book was an instant success after it came out and sold even more copies after the 2016 U.S. Election.
 For many, it serves as a guidebook that explains why millions of white working-class Americans voted for Donald Trump.

 Lindsay, who is five years older than J.D., often protected her brother from her mother’s drug-induced rage.
 Whenever it became too much to handle, even for her, she called their grandmother.
-She found her own escape after marrying her teenage sweetheart Kevin.
+She found her own escape after marrying her teenage sweetheart, Kevin.
 For J.D., things got way worse before they got better.
 In another incident depicted in the film, Bev speeds up the car after an argument with J.D. and threatens to crash it.
 This happened to J.D. in real life and led to Bev’s arrest.

 It is what prompted his grandmother to step in and bring J.D. to live with her.
-By this time, she was a changed woman and was able to provide him with something that she failed to give to her daughter, a safe home.
+By this time, she was a changed woman and was able to provide him with something that she failed to give to her daughter: a safe home.
 Under her care, J.D. thrived.
 After graduating from high school, he enlisted in the US Marines and served in Iraq.
 According to J.D., his time in the military brought him practical knowledge about how to deal with the modern world.

 As of 2020, Bev has been sober for six years, and her life now mostly involves spending time with her five grandchildren.
 Before the birth of his first child, J.D. moved back to Ohio with Usha.
-Many in media speculate that they did this because he has plans of joining politics in the future.
+Many in the media speculate that they did this because he has plans to join politics in the future.
 He seems evasive whenever he is asked that question.
 Considering how deeply he cares about the people in the Rust Belt, J.D. can usher in real changes to the region as a politician.

 Read More: Where Was Hillbilly Elegy Filmed?